AbdellahRAISSOUNI/Abdelilah-pins/docs/QUICK_START.md

 ## 🚀 Ready for API Integration

-The application is currently using mock data and simulated API calls.
+The application is currently using comprehensive mock data and simulated API calls.
 To integrate real APIs:

-1. **Authentication**: Replace mock functions in `hooks/use-auth.tsx`
+1. **Authentication**: Replace mock functions in `hooks/use-auth.tsx` with JWT backend
-2. **Post Generation**: Connect to AI/content generation services
+2. **Post Generation**: Connect to AI/content generation services (OpenAI, etc.)
-3. **Database**: Set up PostgreSQL and Prisma
+3. **Database**: Set up PostgreSQL and Prisma ORM for data persistence
-4. **Pinterest**: Integrate Pinterest API for publishing
+4. **Pinterest**: Integrate Pinterest API for publishing and analytics
+5. **Scheduling**: Implement backend cron jobs for automated posting
+6. **Analytics**: Connect to real Pinterest analytics API for performance data

-See `docs/API_INTEGRATION.md` for detailed integration instructions.
+See `docs/API_INTEGRATION.md` for detailed integration instructions with code examples.

 ## 🆘 Troubleshooting